Glasgow Cathedral

 Important notice

-The cathedral is a working church and opening hours may vary due to services and events.
-Please check the plan your visit tab for more information.
+The cathedral is a working church.
+Opening hours may vary due to services or events.
+See 'Plan your visit' for more information.
+Last entry is 45 minutes before closing.

 Ticket prices